Vishal-Padia/AutoFT/README.md

 - [x] Beautify the gradio interface
 - [ ] Post of X about this project
 - [ ] Post of LinkedIn about this project
+- [ ] Rsearch about different types of finetuning (like supervised, few shot, etc)
+- [ ] Move different tasks to a sidebar and have different tabs for different types of finetuning (like supervised, few shot, etc)
 - [ ] Add features for more types of finetuning (like Supervised FT, Few Shot learning, Transfer learning, etc)
 - [ ] Get someone to contribute to this project along with me
 - [ ] Make this more generalized